akurasy/DevOps-Complete/README.md

 copy and browse the load balancer dns for your grafana

-resolve the load balancer of your proetheus service to a domain name.
+resolve the load balancer of your prometheus service to a domain name.
 Example, Prometheus.myakuracy.click .
 This will be needed when setting the data source for grafana

 login to grafana UI usinf the follow credentials: